ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 **Wide Screen Support**: will remove [sidebars/pillarboxes](https://en.wikipedia.org/wiki/Pillarbox) to the left and right side of the playfield, if the client is using any aspect ratio greater than 4:3.
 This is typically-automatically enabled, when you start using storyboard elements.

-**Display storyboard in front of combo fire**: <span style="text-decoration: line-through;">A long long time ago, osu! had a flame appear if you had a combo of 30 or more (it was amazing at the time!) but is now removed/deprecated/disabled... leaving this option somewhat obsolete/out of date.
-Otherwise</span> this option will do what it says, put the storyboard in front of the combo fire.
+**Display storyboard in front of combo fire**: A long long time ago, osu! had a flame appear if you had a combo of 30 or more (it was amazing at the time!) but is now removed/deprecated/disabled... leaving this option somewhat obsolete/out of date.
+Otherwise this option will do what it says, put the storyboard in front of the combo fire.

 **Display epilepsy warning (storyboard has quick strobing)**: does what its says, put a warning to warn people about (quick or any) flashing in the beatmap caused by the storyboard.
-Quote from [Ranking\_Criteria\#Storyboarding](/wiki/Ranking_Criteria) "*Maps that use repetitive strobes, pulsing images, or flashing colors in the storyboard <span style="color:#f00; text-decoration: underline;">must</span> use the epilepsy warning.*"
+Quote from [Ranking\_Criteria\#Storyboarding](/wiki/Ranking_Criteria) "*Maps that use repetitive strobes, pulsing images, or flashing colors in the storyboard must use the epilepsy warning.*"

 **Letterbox during breaks**: This option (does what it says) will determine if to (or not to) put letterboxes during breaks in the beatmap.
-This is usually enabled by default, <span style="text-decoration: underline;">but is not allowed for mania specific maps!</span> (because breaks aren't allowed in Mania, anyways)
+This is usually enabled by default, but is not allowed for mania specific maps! (because breaks aren't allowed in Mania, anyways)

 ### Skinning